When it comes time for serious editing, the two most popular choices are the Grammarly or Prowritingaid desktop editor.

 When I pushed it a bit harder, it was still zippy and responsive with a 10,000-word and then a 20,000-word text.

-Most authors edit a chapter at a time, so it handles the task with ease.
+Most authors edit a book one chapter at a time, so it handles the task with ease.

 The Prowritingaid editor works with two panes.